DT021/invis/README.md

 *The following documentation will be presented in a tutorial style.*

-## Basic example using Python builtins:
+## Basic example using Python builtins
 ```python
 # example1.py